Skip to content

 Where in Ireland are the Cliffs of Moher?

-This iconic attraction is located in the beautiful County of Clare, that offers you so much to see and do.
+This iconic attraction is in the beautiful County of Clare, which offers much to see and do.
 Over one million people come to County Clare each year to experience the impressive Cliffs of Moher.

-The cliffs stretch eight kilometres across the Atlantic Ocean and its unique shape makes it one of the most photographed sites in Ireland on the Wild Atlantic West.
-On a clear day, you can see out to Aran Island and Galway Bay you could just spend hours taking in the views.
+The cliffs stretch eight kilometres across the Atlantic Ocean, and their unique shape makes them one of the most photographed sites in Ireland in the Wild Atlantic West.
+On a clear day, you can see Aran Island and Galway Bay and spend hours taking in the views.

-You can follow the coastal route around the cliffs that run 18 kilometres starting from Hag’s Head to Doolin.
-On the coastal walk, you will pass the visitor centre and the historic O’Brien’s Tower.
-The walk offers you the chance to get the best viewing opportunities and really enjoy the experience.
-It would take you around two hours to complete it but it is truly worth it for the spectacular views on display.
+You can follow the coastal route around the cliffs for 18 kilometres, starting from Hag’s Head to Doolin.
+You will pass the visitor centre and the historic O’Brien’s Tower on the coastal walk.
+The walk offers the best viewing opportunities and is worth it for the spectacular views on display.
+It would take around two hours to complete, but it is indeed worth it.

 What city is closest to the Cliffs of Moher?

-It is worth spending some time in Liscannor village, its a beautiful place that really comes alive during the summer months.
-It’s also a great place to stay as it offers a variety of accommodations with plenty of attractions from the pubs to the restaurants and the shops.
+It is worth spending some time in Liscannor village; it’s a beautiful place that comes alive during summer.
+It’s also a great place to stay as it offers a variety of accommodations with plenty of attractions, from the pubs to the restaurants and the shops.

 How were the Cliffs of Moher Formed?